 - Preheat oven to 400°.

-- Divide dough into quarters.
+- Divide the dough into quarters.

 - On a floured board, roll out each quarter of dough into an 8-inch circle.

-- Place pasties onto a prepared baking sheet.
+- Place the pasties onto the prepared baking sheet.

 - Cut a slit on top.